darlingjs/darlingjs/README.md

 ![Logo](http://darlingjs.github.io/images/logo-oldschool.png)

-Lightweight component and entity based Game Engine.
+Lightweight entity, component, system based game engine.
 With flexible architecture.
 Decupled from any dependecy.
-So any interaction with (Box2D, Render system and so on) put in pluggable modules.
-Use fluent API (Crafty.js/jQUery like).
+So all interaction with Box2D, Render system, Particle System and so on put in pluggable modules.
+Use fluent API [Crafty.js](craftyjs.com), [jQUery](http://jquery.com) like.

 ## Support